-3 Main Causes of Injury in Manufacturing
+Three Main Causes of Injury in the Manufacturing Industry

 Manufacturers are often one step ahead of other industries when it comes to workplace safety.
 You have to be; your employees work with heavy machinery, hazardous materials, and high levels of noise pollution.
 Keeping them safe on the job is critical to your bottom line.
 Knowing why they get injured—and what you can do to prevent it—is just one more part of running a successful business.

-Environment is the most common cause of amputations, cuts, puncture wounds, fractures, dislocations, and skin disorders and diseases.
+Environment, meaning the surroundings at the workplace, is the most common cause of amputations, cuts, puncture wounds, fractures, dislocations, and skin disorders and diseases.
 Manufacturing employees often work with heavy machinery and hazardous materials that increase the risk of on-the-job injury or illness.
 Even light equipment can pose a risk to employees if used incorrectly.